willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

 Then we make the following changes to the system:

-1. write a processor rule to copy, nomralize, and validate data from the raw crash based on the processed crash schema
+1. write a processor rule to copy, normalize, and validate data from the raw crash based on the processed crash schema
 2. switch the Telemetry export code to using the processed crash for data to export